 The next factor in insulation is dead space, this is the void space between your body and the insulation.
 Having extra space to freely move around inside your insulation may be enjoyable at first, but all of that space has to be heated by your body first before it even makes it to the insulation layer.
 This means extra space, even when it's trapped with you under your insulation, is going to rob you of heat thus cooling you down quickly!

 To sum it up: Dead space under insulation wastes heat.

 Insulation Fails and CBS (cold butt syndrome)

-Hammock camping (we call it Air Camping) is very different from Ground Camping or Tent Camping, because ... well you're suspended in the air.
+Hammock camping (we call it Air Camping), is very different from Ground Camping or Tent Camping, because... well, you're suspended in the air.
 Being in the air has many advantages but one disadvantage is the fact that you no longer have the ground to insulate you from cold air.
 When hammock camping you are suspended in the air between two trees and you have only a thin piece of fabric separating you from the frigid air.
-If the surrounding air temperature is lower than your body temperature it will quite literally pull the heat right out of your body with a thermal phenomena known as convective cooling.
+If the surrounding air temperature is lower than your body temperature it will quite literally pull the heat right out of your body with a thermal phenomenon known as convective cooling.
 This makes hammock camping great for hot summer nights but much colder in the cooler months (below 65°F).
-This is summed up as CBS, or Cold Butt Syndrome and it's a real Debbie downer the first time you encounter it!
+This is summed up as CBS, or Cold Butt Syndrome and it's a real Debbie Downer the first time you encounter it unprepared!